hacktoolkit/django-htk/apps/changelog/classes/README.md

 # Classes

-Helper classes and class-based utilities for this module.

 ## Overview

 This classes module provides utility classes that encapsulate related functionality.
 Classes provide structure and state management for complex operations.